 RMDs are calculated using the IRS’ Uniform Lifetime Table.
 Required minimum distributions are calculated based on your age, corresponding life expectancy factor, and the account balance(s) as of December 31 of the prior year for all retirement plans and IRAs (except Roth IRAs).
 Divide this sum by the life expectancy factor listed on the table.

 When do you have to start RMDs from retirement accounts?

 The Secure Act, which was passed at the end of 2019, changed the age some retirees will need to begin RMDs.
 Individuals born on or before June 30th, 1949 will need to take their first RMD at age 70 1/2.
 Investors born on or after July 1st, 1949 begin RMDs starting at age 72.

 3 Strategies to Minimize Taxes on Required Minimum Distributions

 1. Reducing tax on RMDs by utilizing different account types before retirement

-There is a lot to be said for the benefits of tax-deferred growth on an investment portfolio.
+There is a lot to be said for the benefits of tax-deferred growth on investments.
 However, for investors who are able, it may be wise to diversify retirement assets.
-It is worth noting that not everyone is expected to feel adverse tax consequences of required minimum distributions and depending on your tax projections for the future, it may not make sense to forgo tax-deferred growth.
+It is worth noting that not everyone will feel negative tax consequences of required minimum distributions.
+Depending on your tax projections for the future, it may not make sense to forgo tax-deferred growth.

 There are three main investment categories for retirement assets: pre-tax, taxable, and tax-free

 Pre-tax retirement accounts are the most common.
 Traditional IRAs and 401(k) plans are examples.
 Investors deduct contributions from their taxable income but will pay regular income tax when they withdraw funds in retirement through required distributions or voluntary withdrawals.
-When you save money before tax, you will be required to take it out (and pay tax) later on.
+When you save money before tax, you’ll need to pay tax when you take it out later.

 Tax planning tips: